ekemainaiML/ekepatkemi/resume.md

   <div class="container">
     <img class="image" src="{{ "/assets/images/profile.jpeg" | relative_url }}" alt="Image">
     <div class="text">
       <p style="text-align: justify;">Results-driven Mobile Developer and ML Developer with 5+ years of experience in designing and developing innovative mobile and ML/DL applications.
-Proficient in iOS/Android platforms, Data Analytics, Data Pipelines, ML Model Developments, and MLOps, with a proven track record of timely delivery of high-quality products.
+Proficient in Android platforms, Data Analytics, Data Pipelines, ML Model Developments, and MLOps, with a proven track record of timely delivery of high-quality products.
 Skilled in collaborating with cross-functional teams to implement user-friendly interfaces and enhance user experience.
 Seeking a challenging position to utilize my expertise and contribute to the success of a dynamic organization.</p>
     </div>
   </div>
 </body>